Low (complexity): Applications

 Lowness is particularly valuable in relativization arguments, where it can be used to establish that the power of a class does not change in the "relativized universe" where a particular oracle machine is available for free.
-This allows us to reason about it in the same manner we normally would.
+This allows us to reason about the class in the same manner we normally would.
 For example, in the relativized universe of BQP, PP is still closed under union and intersection.
 It's also useful when seeking to expand the power of a machine with oracles, because lowness results determine when the machine's power remains the same.